bschultz1990/Launchpad/README.md

 ![order_pellethead](https://user-images.githubusercontent.com/19655298/153092503-3c6541ce-3592-438f-a829-56fc2321ff17.png)

-- **Lookup Cst.:** Launches order page in Chrome.
+- **Lookup Cst.** Launches order page in Chrome.
 Looks up customer address in Evosus.
 - **Enter Cst.** If the customer doesn't exist in Evosus, enters their information in a "New Customer" window automatically.
 - **$** Copy and paste whatever payment memo the customer used.
 Launchpad will dynamically create a payment button for you afterwards.
 - **Payment (AZ, Card, PayPal)** *Use only when Evosus payment screen is visible!* Inputs your payment memo, selects "Pay in Full," selects appropriate payment method, waits for your to push `Enter`, speeds through the payment confirmation screens, and allows you to select which items to invoice.